REI: Governance

 REI is a Washington corporation governed by a board of 13 directors, including the CEO.
 Directors serve for terms of one or three years.
 Board candidates are selected by the REI board nomination and governance committee.

 In earlier years, board elections were competitive elections, with both board-nominated and self-nominated petition candidates.
 In recent years, REI eliminated the opportunity for petition candidates and has nominated only as many candidates as open positions.
 Members are mailed a ballot, and nominees must garner 50% of returned ballots; members may also vote online.
 While theoretically the board serves at the members' pleasure, there is no path to board membership without the approval of the board nomination and governance committee, and the incumbent board has the right to fill by appointment any board seats not filled by election.

-For 2014, its chief executive officer received compensation of approximately $2.71 million per year.
+For 2014, its chief executive officer received compensation of approximately $2.71 million.

 Labor

 REI employed over 15,000 people as of January 2022, most of them in its stores, many of whom are part-time.
 Employees receive discounts on merchandise, may be eligible for free or discounted outdoor classes, and also receive a "Way day" pass, entitling them to spend up to 6 hours outdoors for pay.

 REI has been ranked in the top 100 Companies to Work For in the United States by Fortune since 1985, which earned it a place in the Fortune "Hall of Fame."
 REI ranked as #8 in 2012, #69 in 2014, #58 in 2015, #26 in 2016, and #28 in 2017.